-When you hear the term catastrophic, nothing good comes to mind.
+When you hear the term: suffered catastrophic injuries, nothing good comes to mind.
 However, when it comes to personal injuries, many victims of accidents fail to realize that they are suffering from catastrophic injuries.

 The definition of a catastrophic injury is an injury with “direct and proximate consequences which permanently prevent an individual from performing any gainful work”.

 In other words, a catastrophic injury is something so serious that it results in permanent damage.
 Any permanent damage can significantly alter a victim’s quality of life and ability to function.

 For example, you may not be able to work because of these injuries, which is going to significantly impact your life because you won’t have the income that your job used to generate.